22 Best Drought-Tolerant Plants for Texas

 closeup of a cedar elm branch

-This deciduous tree, also known as the Texas elm, is a native plant.
-It is famous for its ability to withstand drought, making it a popular choice for homeowners and landscapers.
-It is adaptable to various soil types and light conditions and provides ample shade to help keep homes cool during hot Texas summers.
+Also known as the Texas elm, this native deciduous tree is famous for its drought tolerance.
+It adapts to various soil types and light conditions and provides ample shade to keep homes cool during hot Texas summers.

 • Plant type: Tree